nulib-oer/lantern/source/drafts/online-workflow.md

 1. Click on the green button "Create repository from template."
 This will take you to your new repository.

+ **For an overview of GitHub's web interface and Lantern's template repository, see the video below**

+<iframe style="display:block;margin:auto" width="560" height="315" src="https://www.youtube-nocookie.com/embed/YPo1nlT2XMg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Repository Files and Folders
+## View Your Repository Files and Folders

 Your new repository comes with a few files and folders you'll be using to add and edit your manuscript content.
 All of these files and folders are contained in the `source` directory.
-These are the **only** files and folders you will need to edit to use Lantern for your textbook project.
+These are the **only** files and folders you will need to edit to use Lantern for your project.
 Click on the `source` folder to view its contents.

 ![Screenshot of the "source" folder contents](ow_source-directory.png)